getcouped/validate-steuernummer/README.md

         'Please only use digits, spaces, dashes, underscores, or slashes' }});
     ```
+* `strict`: A boolean flag, that is `true`, will cause an error if the Bundesland issuing a Steuernummer cannot be determined (i.e., if the )

 ## License
 MIT

 [^1]: Why only _best-effort_?
-Because this library only takes into account information it has about a Steuernummer.
+Because, by default, this library only takes into account information it has about a Steuernummer.
 If, for example, the Bundesland issuing a Steuernummer cannot be deduced from the provided Steuernummer (possible when the number is expressed using only the "Standardschema der Länder") and is not otherwise provided, Bundesland-specific features like a correct Prüfziffer are not validated.
 See the [what is validated](#what-is-validated) section.
+Use the `strict` [option](#options) to ensure all validations are enforced.